Jump to Recipe

 1. Only one veggie to chop.
 I went with baby carrots and petite potatoes to lessen any other veggie cutting time.
 Simple ingredients, simple prep–that makes for the best meal!

-2. No need to brown the meat.
-While a lot of slow cooker recipes say to brown the meat prior to cooking, I eliminate this step in my recipe and still come out with the perfect pot roast that is tender and juicy.
+2. No need to sear the meat.
+While a lot of slow cooker recipes say to sear the meat prior to cooking, I eliminate this step in my recipe and still come out with the perfect pot roast that is tender and juicy.
+(If you would like to though, by all means, do it!)

 3. Literally toss everything in the slow cooker and walk away.
 This crockpot pot roast recipe is a toss and go recipe to the core.
 Place it all in the slow cooker and then you have nothing else to do until serving time–aside from enjoying the aroma in the house!

 • chuck roast: I always have the best luck with a chuck roast.
-It is the ideal cut of meat for slow cooking and when heated low and slow, the meat becomes so tender and juicy!
+It is the best cut of meat for slow cooking and when heated low and slow, the meat becomes so tender and juicy!
+Choose a cut with nice marbling and make sure it’s not too lean so that you have a super tender roast.

 • carrots: to avoid extra chopping, thick baby carrots are best.
 You can cut full sized carrots into chunks if preferred.
 Make sure you don’t use petite baby carrots as they will cook to fast and then become mushy.